steveoc64/godev/README.md

 Basic setup for using DAT / Postgres in your app, using the config lib for runtime paramaters.

+Does a few basic tuning things, and then tests the connection by doing a "select now()"

 ```go
 package main